 Malnutrition and Dehydration is Easily Preventable

 Probably the most chilling fact about malnutrition and dehydration in nursing home residents is the fact that it is unnecessary and easily preventable.
-Not only are nursing homes required by law to assess the nutritional needs of its residents and implement a comprehensive nutrition management plan, but the nursing home staff must be trained adequately.
+Not only are nursing homes required by law to assess the nutritional needs of their residents and implement a comprehensive nutrition management plan, but the nursing home staff must be trained adequately.

 Call Powers Taylor today